Vansh0t/JustAuth/README.md

         options.MapDefaultControllerRoute();
     });
 ```
 6. Create ``EmailTemplates`` folder in your app.
-Create 2 files ``EmailConfirm.html`` and ``PasswordReset.html`` in it.
+Create 2 files: ``EmailConfirm.html`` and ``PasswordReset.html`` in it.
 These files will be sent to users for password reset and email change.
 You can customize their content however you like, but it must contain ``{{actionData}}``, which will be replaced with url.
 Examples of templates:
 ```html
 <!doctype html>
 <html>